MarcelFrank/StockPyrate/README.md

 ## StockPyrate

-A Yahoo Finance stock crawler with financial data analysis and visualization by Excel/XSLX file export.
+A Yahoo Finance stock crawler for financial data analysis and visualization with Excel/XSLX file export.

 ## Introduction